 Side Effects Of Tapioca

 There are no documented reports on the side effects of tapioca.
-However, consuming improperly processed cassava products can be dangerous as they may contain cyanogenic glycosides (that can cause cyanide poisoning) (8).
-Moreover, several deaths were reported in Nigeria after consuming improperly processed cassava (9).
-A study by Faro Central Hospital (Portugal) found that it may also cause a neurological disease called konzo (10).
-Cassava may also cause anaphylaxis (serious allergic reaction) in people with latex allergies due to cross-reactivity (11).
-Tapioca starch does have a high glycemic index that can cause a spike in insulin and blood sugar and may therefore be unsuitable for those with pre-diabetes and diabetes.
+However, consuming improperly processed cassava products can be dangerous as they may contain cyanogenic glycosides (that can cause cyanide poisoning) (10).
+Moreover, several deaths were reported in Nigeria after consuming improperly processed cassava (11).
+A study by Faro Central Hospital (Portugal) found that it may also cause a neurological disease called konzo that affects regular brain function (12).
+Cassava may also cause anaphylaxis (serious allergic reaction) in people with latex allergies due to cross-reactivity (13).
+Tapioca starch does have a high glycemic indexi XA scale that measures rates of carbohydrates in food from 1 to 100, depending on how much they influence the blood glucose level. that can cause a spike in insulin and blood sugar and may therefore be unsuitable for those with pre-diabetes and diabetes.

 Since tapioca is made from only the starch content of cassava, it is generally considered safe.
 But how can you include it in your diet?
 Here are a few ways to consider.